opennms-forge/opennms.org/user/pages/05.blog/2017-08-15-cpu-monitoring/item.md

 I wrote some "ready to use" OpenNMS threshold configs which you can find in the wiki.

-Would you like to know more? link to wiki
+Would you like to know more?
+[Baseline CPU Thresholding](https://wiki.opennms.org/wiki/Baseline-CPU-thresholding)